 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain three effects of stress on Anger Management clients.
+-Explain three effects of stress symptoms and anger reactions.

 -Explain the basic assumption behind AHA!.